assely/documentation/authentication.md

 <a name="authenticate-with-credentials"></a>
 ### [Authenticate with credentials](#authenticate-with-credentials)

-You can attempt to login user with credentials. `attempt` method accepts array of user login and password values.
-If attempt was successful `true` is returned, if not - `false`.
+You can attempt to login user with credentials. `attempt` method accepts an array of user login and password values.
+If the attempt was successful `true` is returned, if not - `false`.

 ```php
 // Attemp login